MHubAI/documentation/documentation/mhubio/mhubio_modules.md

 In either case, running Dicomsort isn't a problem, as the tool will recursively go through the entire input structure, identify all the Dicom files, and then sort them into the specified folder.
 However, if you can ensure that your data is already structured, it makes sense to omit the sorting step for performance reasons, especially if the number of Dicom files is large.
 To omit the sorting step, set the `sort_data: false` flag in the config to false.

 With the `meta` property you can specify the metadata that will be set to every imported dicom data.
 To see a list of the meta convention look (\tbd).

+The DicomImporter automatically matches related DICOMSEG and RTSTRUCT dicom files with their images and imports these into a single instance.
+To prevent this automatic matching and to import every dicom instance into a separate mhub instance, set `match: false`.
+This can slightly increase the performance if e.g., segmentation data is present in your input folder but not relevant to the workflow you are running.

 ### NrrdImporter